 Here is an example using they/them pronouns in a sentence: “Casey and their new dog are signed up for training classes.
 They are planning to enter the club’s show next month.”

 How Breeders Can Be More Inclusive

-If you are a breeder there are simple things, you can do to signify to LGBTQ prospective puppy buyers that you are an ally and won’t discriminate against them when selecting homes for your puppies.
-If you have a form on your website for prospective puppy buyers as part of an application process, consider making it as gender-neutral as possible using language like “spouse” or “partner” or even just “adults in the home” to not assume relationship status.
+If you are a breeder, there are simple things you can do to signify to prospective LGBTQ puppy buyers that you are an ally and won’t discriminate against them when selecting homes for your puppies.
+If you have a form on your website for prospective puppy buyers as part of an application process, consider making it as gender-neutral as possible, using language like “spouse” or “partner” or even just “adults in the home” so you don’t assume relationship status.
 This is helpful for people of all sorts of family structures, not just LGBTQ people.

 If you have an information form on your website for prospective puppy buyers to fill out, consider adding “pronouns” in your basic information fields when asking for name, phone number, email address, etc. Everyone wants to get a puppy from a breeder they trust and who they feel safe and comfortable approaching with questions about the life of their dog.

 Although most of your cisgender puppy buyers will barely notice these changes, for any trans or non-binary prospective puppy buyers, this will send a very clear message that you are an LGBTQ ally and someone they can feel safe purchasing a puppy from.

 If you are a trainer teaching group classes, one easy way to be inclusive is to allow dog owners to introduce themselves by name at the beginning of class.
 This is likely something you typically do, but you should always use the name they give, regardless of what government name might have been on the check or credit card they used to pay for the class.
 As mentioned above, you can model offering your pronouns when you introduce yourself, which can show LGBTQ dog owners in your class that you are an ally.